jon-jacky/Piety/BRANCH.md

 in the *master* branch I abandoned in 2023.

 Recent work in the *rewrite* branch:

+- 16 Sep 2026: Merge the *async-prompt* branch back into the *rewrite* branch.

 - 24 Jul 2026:  Begin the *async-prompt* branch to fix typing responses to the prompts for file name, buffer name, search string etc. so they